-Did you know the stretch of the Bernina Express from Tirano to Thusis is marked as the Albula/Bernina Unesco World Heritage sight?
+Did you know the stretch of the Bernina Express from Tirano to Thusis is marked as the Albula/Bernina Unesco World Heritage site?
 That is right, even Unesco found the route through the Alps by the Rhaetian Railway of significant importance, to protect it with their Unesco label for future generations to enjoy!
 Only a couple of other railway routes in the world are marked with the Unesco label, so that makes the Bernina Express unique in its own way.

 Lake of Poschiavo

-From 429 meter (1,407 ft.) in Tirano we climbed to 1.014 meter (3,327 ft.) to arrive at the lake of Poschiavo.
+From 429 meter (1,407 ft.) in Tirano we climbed to 1.014 meters (3,327 ft.) to arrive at the lake of Poschiavo.
 Another lake on this spectacular route.
 We first passed it at shore level, but as the train kept climbing, we meandered up the mountains and enjoyed several views with different angles of the lake, the villages around it and the mountains hugging the lake.

 At first, I didn’t quite get that we were climbing and going up the mountain in different stages.
-By the 3rd time we saw the lake, I was like: “hey, weren’t we here before?”
+By the 3rd time, we saw the lake, I was like: “hey, weren’t we here before?”
 Silly me.
 It did give us the opportunity to take some excellent photos of the Lake Poschiavo from the Bernina Express train.

 After the lake, I discovered the open window on the landing between the two carriages and managed to get some open air shots, not limited by the reflecting windows.
 Although those glass domed panorama windows on the train are amazing, it does hinder you a bit if you want to film or photograph.

 At Alp Grüm we stopped and I got off the train for a quick moment.
-I danced around in my flip flops while admiring the immense glacier at 2.091 meter (6,860 ft.).
+I danced around in my flip flops while admiring the immense glacier at 2.091 meters (6,860 ft.).
 There is a small restaurant there and it seemed like a perfect base for hiking or more glacier admiration.
 The next stretch we passed quite a lot of tunnels as we climbed even further.

 White Lake (Lago Bianco)

 And at the end of the tunnel, there was light!
 And the massive lake of Lago Bianco.
 The white lake was stunning.
-It reminded me of the high altitude lakes I’ve seen in Tibet and I enjoyed a couple of moments of ultimate bliss with my head out of the open window, as the train hugged the edge of lake.
+It reminded me of the high altitude lakes I’ve seen in Tibet and I enjoyed a couple of moments of ultimate bliss with my head out of the open window, as the train hugged the edge of the lake.
 The view was spectacular.
-The bright red train, chugging along the grey blue lake with the impressive mountains in the back.
+The bright red train, chugging along the grey-blue lake with the impressive mountains in the back.